 The only humor to be found was usually the re-edited strips found in the comments.
 After some time, the comic's author started acknowledging the best-edited versions of the previous comic in each post.
 Not sure what that says about his attitude towards his own comic.

 Single Asian Female.
 The dialogue is so badly written that it would be painful to read even if it wasn't overwhelmingly racist.
 The author stated that this was intentional, and was probably trying to portray racism against East Asians... but instead exposed himself as racist against non-Asians through ethnocentrism ("Asians should marry other Asians!
-White men are creepy and all have an Asian fetish!") and over-the-top invocations of minority entitlement.
+White men are creepy and all have an Asian fetish!").

 Reading the comic makes it seem far less like an Anvilicious anti-racism screed gone wrong, and more like a racist complaining that he can't get a date because "all the good Asian sisters are dating white guys".
 The way the "married a white guy" friend of the main character refers to Asian guys as "abusive, sexist losers" seems an awful lot like the author had been on the receiving end of that comment himself.

 Unsurprisingly, the webcomic was taken down.
 Encyclopedia Dramatica has an article on it, with many of the strips contained.
 Their analysis, when not blatantly false, is not particularly exaggerated.
 Oh, Internet has an article on it as well, also with strips and with more serious analysis.